 - Do spring wild turkey hunters need to select and hunt in one permit area only?

-No. All spring turkey hunters, including archery-only, youth and firearms may hunt statewide, starting this year.
+No. All spring turkey hunters, including archery-only, youth and firearms may hunt statewide.
 All hunters will be asked which permit area they hunt most (to provide information on expected harvest pressure), but this does not restrict the license holder to that unit.

 - Do I need to apply in the lottery for a time period in order to hunt spring turkey?